 \textbf{Funding} bodies can shape research priorities.
-They could urge OE researchers to consider and address the safety risks of their work.
-Further, they could dedicate resources toward robust safety mechanisms and evaluations for OE AI.
+They could urge and dedicate resources to OE researchers to consider and address the safety risks of their work.

-\textbf{Research} on the intersection of safety and OE research is crucial, impactful and under-explored.
+\textbf{Research} on the intersection of safety and OE research is crucial, impactful, and under-explored.
 We argue that safety should be a critical part of OE research.
-This requires general awareness of the risks and dedicated research on safety problems.
 Additionally, the AI safety community should dedicate research to the specific risks of OE AI.
 We hope this paper can provide a bridge to foster exchange and collaboration between these communities.

 \textbf{Opportunities} lie in the application of OE AI to AI Safety.
-Aside from providing adaptive oversight (Section \ref{subsec:oversight}) OE AI can be used to red-team traditional models \cite{samvelyan2024rainbow} and agentic applications, in addition to automating interpretability research.
+Aside from providing adaptive oversight (Section \ref{subsec:oversight}), OE AI can be used to red-team traditional models \citep{samvelyan2024rainbow} and agentic applications, in addition to automating interpretability research.

 \textbf{Policy Makers} should mandate audits of sufficiently capable OE AI to ensure adherence to safety standards and societal values.
-Comprehensive auditing protocols must account for the dynamic and emergent nature of these systems.

 \textbf{Industry} deploying OE AI must implement and rigorously test oversight mechanisms and guardrails for OE systems.
 Furthermore, a comprehensive evaluation of societal and catastrophic risks should be conducted in collaboration with third-parties, academia and governments.